hahaheihei09/xiong-lab.github.io/content/authors/Quan Zhao/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - M.Sc.
-Students
+  - Engineers / Technicians
 ---

-Quan Zhao is a graduate student at Nercita & Tianjin University of Technology, majoring in electronic engineering.
-His research interests include LLMs , Motion Planning and Agricultural Robots, he is working on strawberry picking using LLMs.
+Quan Zhao graduated from our lab and now works as a research engineer at Nercita, continuing his work on strawberry harvesting.
+He received his degree in electronic engineering from Tianjin University of Technology.
+His research interests include LLMs, motion planning, and agricultural robotics, with a current focus on applying LLMs to strawberry picking.